Hank Pym: 1960s

 Biochemist Dr. Henry "Hank" Pym discovers an unusual set of subatomic particles he labels "Pym particles".
-Entrapping these within two separate serums, he creates a size-altering formula and a reversal formula, testing them on himself.
-Reduced to the size of an insect, he becomes trapped in an anthill before he eventually escapes and uses the reversal formula to restore himself to his normal size.
-Deciding the serums are too dangerous to exist, he destroys them.
-Shortly afterwards, he reconsiders his decision and recreates his serums.
-Pym's experience in the anthill inspires him to study ants, and he constructs a cybernetic helmet that allows him to communicate with and control them.
-Pym designs a costume made of unstable molecules to prevent bites or scratches from the ants and reinvents himself as the superhero Ant-Man.
+Entrapping them within two separate serums, he creates a size-altering formula and a reversal formula, testing them on himself.
+Reduced to the size of an insect, he becomes trapped in an anthill before he eventually escapes and uses the reversal formula to return to normal size.
+Deciding the serums are too dangerous, he destroys them.
+He later reconsiders his decision and recreates his serums.
+Pym's experience in the anthill inspires him to study ants, and he builds a cybernetic helmet that lets him communicate with and control them.
+He designs a costume made of unstable molecules to prevent bites or scratches from the ants and reinvents himself as the superhero Ant-Man.

-After several adventures, Pym is contacted by Dr. Vernon van Dyne asking for aid in contacting alien life.
-Pym refuses but is attracted to Vernon's socialite daughter Janet van Dyne.
-Vernon is subsequently killed by an alien criminal who teleports himself to Earth, and Janet soon asks for Pym's help in avenging Vernon's death.
+After several adventures, Pym is contacted by Vernon van Dyne, who asks for his help contacting alien life.
+Pym refuses, but is attracted to Vernon's socialite daughter Janet van Dyne.
+When Vernon is killed by an alien criminal who teleports to Earth, Janet asks for Pym's help avenging his death.
 Pym reveals his secret identity to Janet and uses Pym particles to graft wasp wings beneath her shoulders, which appear when Janet shrinks.
-Janet assumes the alias of the Wasp, and together they find and defeat Vernon's killer.
-The pair become founding members of the superhero team known as the Avengers.
+She assumes the alias of the Wasp, and together they find and defeat Vernon's killer.
+They become founding members of the superhero team the Avengers.

 Pym eventually adopts his first alternate identity as the 12-foot-tall Giant-Man.
-(In comics three decades later, a flashback presents Pym as adopting the Giant-Man identity at that time out of feelings of inadequacy when compared to powerful teammates Iron Man and Thor.)
-Pym and the Wasp develop a romantic relationship.
-Shortly afterward, Pym and van Dyne take a leave of absence from the Avengers.
+(Three decades later, a flashback shows him adopting the identity out of feelings of inadequacy when compared to powerful teammates Iron Man and Thor.)
+Pym and the Wasp begin a romantic relationship, and soon take a leave of absence from the Avengers.

-Pym adopts a new superhero identity, "Goliath", upon his return to the Avengers.
-A mishap traps the character in giant form for several issues and affects his self-esteem.
-After regaining control of his size-shifting ability, Pym creates the robot Ultron that accidentally achieves sentience and becomes one of the Avengers's greatest foes.
-During a botched experiment, Pym accidentally inhales chemicals that induce changes in his mind, manifesting as a personality crisis.
-Suffering from the chemicals' effects, he reappears at Avengers Mansion in the cocky new persona of Yellowjacket and claims to have disposed of Pym.
-Only the Wasp realizes that Yellowjacket is Pym.
-She takes advantage of his offer of marriage.
-Pym eventually recovers from the chemicals during a battle with the Circus of Crime at the wedding.
+Returning to the Avengers, Pym adopts a new superhero identity, Goliath.
+A mishap traps him in giant form for several issues and affects his self-esteem.
+After recovering his size-shifting powers, he creates the robot Ultron that unexpectedly achieves sentience and becomes one of the Avengers's greatest foes.
+During a botched experiment, Pym inhales chemicals that affect his mind, and he reappears at Avengers Mansion in the cocky new persona of Yellowjacket, claiming to have disposed of Pym.
+The Wasp secretly realizes he is Pym, however, and accepts his offer of marriage.
+At their wedding, a battle with the Circus of Crime erupts; in the ensuing conflict, the chemicals lose their effect on him and his identity is restored.